The Science Behind OMIUS

 How OMIUS Enhances What Evolution Built

 OMIUS doesn't invent a new cooling mechanism.
-It amplifies the one your body already has — with materials engineered to maximize evaporation, conduction, and surface contact on the forehead.
+It amplifies the one your body already has, with materials engineered to maximize evaporation, conduction, and surface contact at the body's most thermally privileged site.

 Hydrophilic GraphiteThermal Conductivity20 Precision Contact Points